LaboratoireMecaniqueLille/crappy/docs/source/concepts/image_pipelines.rst

 Several public objects contain “Camera” in their name but have different
 roles:

-- A :class:`crappy.camera.Camera` is a hardware integration.
+- A :class:`crappy.camera.meta_camera.camera.Camera` is a hardware integration.
   It knows how to open a camera, expose its settings, acquire images, and close the device.
 It is called a **Camera object** on this page.
 - A :class:`~crappy.blocks.vision.CameraSource` is a VisionBlock that owns one Camera object and publishes acquired images.
-- A :class:`~crappy.blocks.vision.VisionBlock` is an independent image stage that can acquire, process, display, or record images.
+- A :class:`~crappy.blocks.vision.block.VisionBlock` is an independent image stage that can acquire, process, display, or record images.
-- An :class:`~crappy.links.ImageLink` connects two VisionBlocks and exposes the newest image and matching metadata.
+- An :class:`~crappy.links.img_link.ImageLink` connects two VisionBlocks and exposes the newest image and matching metadata.
 - A :class:`crappy.blocks.Camera` is the **all-in-one Camera Block**.
 It owns a Camera object and manages its image operations behind one Block in the script.